Expert Guide to Landing Your Dream Job: Strategies for Crafting a Standout CV, Resume, Cover Letter and LinkedIn Profile

 Volunteer/Internship experience:

-- Write down any relevant experience that you have gained through volunteering or through internships
+- Write down any relevant experience that you’ve gained from volunteering or through internships

-- Note any achievements or responsibilities you fulfilled in these roles
+- You should highlight any achievements or responsibilities you fulfilled in these roles

 References: